 By Bill Zachmann

 At 5 pm of the afternoon of Friday, June 14, 1901, a group gathered next to Herty Field on North Campus.
-The occasion for the gathering this day was the laying of the cornerstone for Candler Hall, which was dutifully handled by Max Meyerhardt, a lawyer from the city of Rome, Georgia who at the time was the Grand Master of the Georgia Grand Lodge of Masons.
-When the ceremony was complete, construction of the building began in earnest, being completed rather quickly as students began occupying Candler Hall the following January.
+The occasion for the gathering this day was the laying of the cornerstone for the building commonly known as Candler Hall, which was dutifully handled by Max Meyerhardt, a lawyer from the city of Rome, Georgia who at the time was the Grand Master of the Georgia Grand Lodge of Masons.
+When the ceremony was complete, construction of the building began in earnest, being completed rather quickly as students began occupying the building the following January.
 Although Candler Hall currently serves as the home for the School of Public & International Affairs and the Department of International Affairs, it spent the better part of its first half century of existence as a dormitory.
-If the walls of Candler could talk, there are plenty of tales they could tell.
+If the walls could talk, there are plenty of tales ours could tell.
 But there is one story from a dark chapter of Candler Hall’s past that we recount today.

 When fall classes began on September 22, 1905, in attendance was William Samuel Loyd (known as ‘Willie Sam’ to his family and friends), a 23-year-old senior from Fayetteville.
 His campus housing assignment that year was a room on the first floor of Candler Hall.
 On the evening of November 5, Willie and his roommate ate dinner at neighboring Denmark Hall and, there not being much to do in Athens on a Sunday evening, they subsequently returned to their dorm room just before eight in the evening.
 Back in their room Willie picked up a loaded pistol which lay on the stand next to his bed.
 For reasons we’ll never know he inserted his finger into the trigger guard and began spinning the pistol around.
 His roommate had no sooner told him that was a very bad idea when the loud report of a gunshot was heard throughout the building.